-In accordance with Accounting Standards Update No. 2010-28-When to Perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or Negative Carrying Amounts (a consensus of the FASB Emerging Issues Task Force), as of October 1, 2011, we have evaluated whether there are any adverse qualitative factors surrounding our Mediacom Broadband reporting unit (which has a negative carrying value) indicating that a goodwill impairment may exist.
+In accordance with Accounting Standards Update No. 2010-28 - When to Perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or Negative Carrying Amounts (a consensus of the FASB Emerging Issues Task Force), as of October 1, 2011, we have evaluated whether there are any adverse qualitative factors surrounding our Mediacom LLC reporting unit (which has a negative carrying value) indicating that a goodwill impairment may exist.
 We do not believe that it is "more likely than not" that a goodwill impairment exists.
 As such, we have not performed Step 2 of the goodwill impairment test.

 Other finite-lived intangible assets, which consist primarily of subscriber lists and covenants not to compete, continue to be amortized over their useful lives of 5 to 10 years and 5 years, respectively.
-Amortization expense for the years ended December 31, 2011, 2010 and 2009 was approximately \$1.9 million, \$2.1 million and \$2.1 million, respectively.
-Our estimated aggregate amortization expense for 2012 is \$1.0 million.
+Amortization expense was \$0.4 million for each of the years ended December 31, 2011, 2010 and 2009 respectively.
+Our estimated aggregate amortization expense for 2012 is \$0.1 million.